Kitura/swift-html-entities/README.md

 #### `useNamedReferences`

 Defaults to `true`.
 Specifies if named character references should be used whenever possible.
-Set to `false` to always use numeric character escape, i.e., for compatibility with older browsers.
+Set to `false` to always use numeric character escape, i.e., for compatibility with older browsers that do not recognize named character references.

 ```swift
 import HTMLEntities